-The Railroad Unemployment Insurance Act requires the RRB to notify the claimant’s base-year employer each time a claim for benefits is filed.
+The RUIA requires the RRB to notify the claimant’s base-year employer each time a claim for benefits is filed.
 That employer has the right to submit information relevant to the claim before the RRB makes an initial determination on the claim.
+Benefits may not be paid at this time but the employee will receive a notice and have the right to appeal.
 In addition, if a claimant’s base-year employer is not his or her current employer, the claimant’s current employer is also notified.
 The RRB must also notify the claimant’s base-year employer each time benefits are paid to a claimant.
 The base-year employer may protest the decision to pay benefits.
 Such a protest does not prevent the timely payment of benefits.
 However, a claimant may be required to repay benefits if the employer’s protest is ultimately successful.
 The employer also has the right to appeal an unfavorable decision to the RRB’s Bureau of Hearings and Appeals.

 Under the RRB’s Customer Service Plan, if a claimant files an application for unemployment or sickness benefits, the RRB will release a claim form or a denial letter within 10 days of receiving his or her application.
 If a claim for subsequent biweekly unemployment or sickness benefits is filed, the RRB will certify a payment or release a denial letter within 10 days of the date the RRB receives the claim form.
 If the claimant is entitled to benefits, his or her benefits will generally be paid within one week of that decision.